Idris-RAD/Python-Projects/Sales Forecasting/README.txt

 Comparing purely based on the last year predictions (2017) errors, SARIMA is the best model.
 Prophet is also goood, but overpredicts slightly.

+Prophet is much better with daily predictions and variations, and is easier to implement.